f-roof/cad/README.md

 [house](house) folder contains house (without roof) design.

-[main](main.scad) is the main file of the project.
+[main.scad](main.scad) is the main file of the project.

-[params](params.scad) contains some important parameters for the roof.
+[params.scad](params.scad) contains some important parameters for the roof.
 Note that some values must NOT be changed.
 For instance, the **angle_roof** must be kept to 38 because it is computed so that 2 gutters touch eachother.

 ## Warning